 I waitered throughout the first four of my five tertiary education years.
 During that time I wasn’t eligible for government support or scholarships.
 One of my parents couldn’t assist in supporting me financially, while the other one just wouldn’t.

 A bad lot?
 Not really, but with six 12-hour days of coursework, there wasn’t much time left for earning an income to cover the costs of leaving home.

 Café waitering wasn’t rocket science, but food experiences were very different two decades ago.

-Coffee making wasn’t the exact and particular science fretted-over by millions every morning across the world these days.
+Coffee making wasn’t the exact and particular science fretted over by millions every morning across the world these days.
 A caffè latte had no froth (or coffee art on top), just plenty of hot milk.
 Soy milk was a gluggy, grey substance which you wouldn’t want to drink with coffee.
-Baby-cinos were just the sparkle in someone’s eye, and certainly not on the menu.
+Baby-cinos were just the sparkle in someone’s eye.

-There was also a new bread on the scene – Focaccia.
+There was also a new bread on the scene: Focaccia.
 I fondly remember the year when diners couldn’t say the word.
-“Fossa-see-a”, “Fark-arr-chee”, and “Fock-akki” are three of my favourite mis-pronunciations of the Italian flat-bread which was being filled and toasted like it was going out of style.
+“Fossa-see-a”, “Fark-arr-chee”, and “Fock-akki” are three of my favourite mis-pronunciations of the Italian flatbread that was being filled and toasted like it was going out of style.

 Yet the differences in cuisine back then did not mean people were less demanding.
 Not in the least.